 What are Chia Seeds?

-Native to South America, but now grown all over the world, chia seeds can be white, black or brown in colour.
-Chia seeds are packed with nutrients and extremely versatile, perfect for adding to your diet with no extra effort.
+Chia seeds are packed with nutrients like vegan-friendly Omega-3 and protein, are incredibly good for you and are extremely versatile, making them perfect for adding to your diet with no extra effort.

 Whilst chia seeds can be eaten directly out of the packet as a crunchy snack, there are many more tasty, versatile ways to incorporate them into your diet.